School of Cinema & Media Arts

 Becoming a part of the CMA family doesn’t end upon graduation.
 Alumni are celebrated and supported throughout their careers.
 We’re always here to help them!
 The walls of Perez Hall and the Production Center surround the CMA team with alumni accomplishments as a continued reminder that their stories matter to us.
 Our alumni make us stronger as a school.
 They not only are Biola’s voice into the entertainment business, but they also give back to current students through guest teaching, mentorships, internships and job placement.

 Students are encouraged to submit their work to appropriate festivals and competitions as we love to have their work showcased.
 In fact, one recent student film was a semi-finalist in the Student Academy Awards!
 We have an office dedicated to help with these submissions.

 Torrey Honors College

 The Torrey Honors College is Biola's undergraduate honors program.
 It’s dedicated to forming leaders through the study of the master works of Western civilization, with a special emphasis on the Bible and Christian authors.
-Students in the program, who come from a variety of majors, are outstanding examples of academic ability, Christian character and potential for leadership.
-They learn in a rigorous discussion group format to think and express themselves clearly in both verbal and written forms, which becomes an effective blend for CMA students looking to fuel their imagination and refine their storytelling.
+Students in the program, who come from a variety of majors learn in a rigorous discussion group format to think and express themselves clearly in both verbal and written forms.
+This becomes an effective blend for CMA students looking to fuel their imagination and refine their storytelling.
 Combining media studies with honors studies has produced some of our most successful graduates.
 For more information and to apply, visit the Torrey Honors web page.